ykakarap/kubecon-na-22-capi-lab/0-prereqs.md

 ```

 **Note** You might have to enable running scripts by executing `Set-ExecutionPolicy Unrestricted` in a PowerShell run as Administrator.

+**Note**: There will be probably issues with rate-limiting on DockerHub because of the conference Wi-Fi.
+To avoid them you have to log into docker with your DockerHub account.

 ### Verification